em-torres/teacher-control/README.md

 - [ ] Move Entities, DTOs and Domain Enums on a new Class library 'Core'
 - [ ] Adding Upvotes that store who is giving and when
 - [ ] Addinng BLog module per courses
+- [ ] Update the saveChanges usage on the repositories
+- [ ] Configure EF core to run in memory when the environment flag i settled to TEST | DEV
 - [ ] Deploy :tada::metal: